As well as saving carbon you can also add lots of things to your home to improve biodiversity. There are a number of benefits from this:

 Energy saving kwh per year **

-Green roof - improves biodiversity cools the room below and absorbs pollution
+Living wall - improves biodiversity cools and absorbs pollution

 Bat bricks and boxes - provide much needed habitat for bats

 Whilst carrying out your retrofit there may be an opportunity to add bat boxes to appropriate sites on your walls

 These might fit nicely in your eaves, other types of bird box could be added elsewhere.